See all chapters of A Guide to Solvency II.

 Own Funds of Related (Re)insurers at Group Level

-Article 331(1) of the Level 2 Delegated Regulation states that own funds of (re)insurers in the group will be classified at group level in the same tier as they are classified at solo level except that:
+Own funds of (re)insurers in the group will be classified at group level in the same tier as they are classified at solo level provided that:

 - In order to qualify as group own funds, the item must meet the requirements of Article 71, 73 or 77 of the Level 2 Delegated Regulation (as applicable) both on a solo and a group basis.
-This means that references to SCR and MCR should be read also to mean the group SCR and the minimum group SCR, and references to the (re)insurer shall be read to mean the participating (re)insurer.
-Therefore, for example, to qualify as Tier 2 own funds at group level a Tier 2 subordinated debt instrument issued by a related (re)insurer will need to provide for deferral of distributions both on breach of the issuing undertaking's SCR and on a breach of the group SCR (Article 331(1)(a); Article 331(2); and Article 331(3)).
+This means that references to SCR and MCR should be read also to mean the group SCR and the minimum group MCR, and references to the (re)insurer shall be read to mean the participating (re)insurer.
+Therefore, for example, to qualify as Tier 2 own funds at group level a Tier 2 subordinated debt instrument issued by a related (re)insurer will need to provide for deferral of distributions both on breach of the issuing undertaking’s SCR and on a breach of the group SCR.

 Group Level Own Funds of Related Third Countries

-- For the purposes of assessing compliance with Article 71, 73 or 77 of the Level 2 Delegated Regulation: (i) SCR shall mean the group SCR; and (ii) MCR shall mean both the capital requirement of the issuing undertaking as laid down by the relevant third-country supervisory authority and the minimum group SCR (Article 332(2)).
+- For the purposes of assessing compliance with Article 71, 73 or 77 of the Level 2 Delegated Regulation: (i) SCR shall mean the group SCR; and (ii) MCR shall mean both the capital requirement of the issuing undertaking as laid down by the relevant third country supervisory authority and the minimum group MCR.292

 Own Funds of Insurance Holding Companies, Mixed Financial Holding Companies and Ancillary Insurance Services Undertakings at Group Level